bitscon/wayfumo_bot/README.md

 > **What Are You A F***ing Moron?**

-Bringing savage AI roasts to your feed daily.
+Bringing witty AI roasts to your feed daily.